4GeeksAcademy/blog/blog/software-engineer-salary-germany.md

 author: "alesanchezr"
 excerpt: "A person working as a developer/programmer in Germany usually earns around 3,480 EUR per month.
 Salary ranges from 1,600 EUR (lowest) to 5,530 EUR (highest).
 This is the average monthly salary, including rent, transportation and other benefits."
 template: "post"
-title: "Software engineer salary in Germany"
+title: "How much is the Software engineer salary in Germany"

 ---

-Germany is currently at the top when it comes to innovation; thanks in part to the speed at which new technologies are developed.
+Germany is currently at the top when it comes to innovation;  thanks in part to the speed at which new technologies are developed. in order to answer How much is the [Software engineer salary in Germany](), first we must read some important points!

 ## Germany’s Tech World